PhilipYip1988/python-tutorials/readme.md

 namedtuple ._fields ._make ._asdict .__annotations__

-r open data in text mode as unicode str rb open data in byte mode you will get a bytes
+r open data in text mode as unicode str rb open data in byte mode you will get a bytes string